Predicting Chicago Bears' Stat Leaders in 2017

 Speaking of the rest of the front, keep an eye on Akiem Hicks.
 He had the best season of his career a year ago in Fangio's scheme, tallying seven sacks.
 A repeat performance with everyone healthy around him wouldn't come as much of a shock.

 Thanks to injuries, rotational rusher (and criminally underrated) Willie Young had 7.5 sacks last year.
-If Pernell McPhee stays healthy they'll eat into each other's stat lines, but a healthy rotation is one of the best things an NFL team can have.
+If Pernell McPhee stays healthy, they'll eat into each other's stat lines, but a healthy rotation is one of the best things an NFL team can have.

 On paper, the Bears do.